 6. La fiesta

 If you were annoyed by the excessive siesta before, your first real night out will make you learn to love this time of the day.
 Going out in Alicante was never the same as going out back home in Germany.
 Not only are Spanish people 100% better dancers than Germans (yes, one hundred percent).
-In Spain, the real fiesta begins when other people go to bed, around 2 am in the morning.
+When living in Spain, the real fiesta begins when other people go to bed, around 2 am in the morning.
 Naturally, the night can’t end before 8 am of the following day when you can go down to the beach to watch the sun rise over the water.

 I admire the Spanish energy and motivation to stay out that long and it is still incredibly hard for me to do the same.
 But when I do, I certainly need my siesta.
 And in that case, an hour is definitely not enough!